 It's the hero's journey.
 Paul Newman fights against elitist big firm lawyers, a corrupt establishment defendant, and a judge that does everything to torpedo his case.
 In the end, a jury delivers the redemption he didn't think was possible.
 It's a story that is uniquely American - a jury comprised of ordinary citizens delivering extraordinary justice.
 It's something I still believe is possible and it inspires me.

 Yes.
 All dogs are welcome.
 Just let me know in advance and I will have an extra bowl of water ready.
 My all black German Shepherd, Oso, recently passed away.
 He traveled with me to 23 states, swam in the Atlantic and the Pacific, chased down a horse in South Dakota, and spent countless nights gazing into the distance while we camped in the mountains.
 I miss him terribly.
-I recently adopted a German Shepard/Husky named Sebastian.
+I recently adopted a German Shepard/Belgian Malinois named Sebastian.
 He’s on the wild side and he has an adventurous spirit just like Oso.

 No. My practice is limited to litigating bringing to trial business and commercial lawsuits.
 But, if you send me an email, I can give you a couple names of some very good lawyers that can help you with these types of things.